rohithobillaneni/End-to-End-Student-Performance-Indicator-on-AWS-Elastic-Beanstalk-and-CodePiplines/README.md

 - **Data Transformation**: Applies preprocessing to the data.
 - **Model Training**: Trains the machine learning model.
 - **Prediction Pipeline**: Generates predictions using the trained model.
+- **Web Application**: Provides a user interface for making predictions.

 ### Usage